SmartekWorks/smartekworks.github.io/swat/setup_tools.md

  * `"password"`: The password of JIRA account.
  * `"project"`: The project name for SWAT.
 The key is not required, SWAT will use the project code of SWAT for the project name in JIRA if you do not set the key.
 You should ensure that the target project in JIRA exists in both cases.

-Agent Server API Integration
+Agent API Integration
 ---

-During a scenario you can call an agent server API to execute an extended operation such as DB access and file manipulation.
-You need build an agent server with your extended operation conforming the [Agent Server API](ref_agent_api.md) specification.
+During a scenario you can call a web service to execute an extended operation such as DB access and file manipulation.
+You need build an agent server with your extended operation conforming the [Agent API specification](ref_agent_api.md) specification.
 Please refer to [DB Access and File Manipulation](article_api_call.md) for details.

 Though you can input the URL of the API directly in **API Call** system operation, you can setup an integration in SWAT, so that you can select the defined API in **API Call** system operation.